 Instead, we must watch out for electromagnetic interference in dynamic microphones.
-We must also choose cleaner preamplifiers to boost the relatively low output signals of dynamic mics so as to avoid excessive signal noise.
+We must also choose cleaner preamplifiers to boost dynamic mics' relatively low output signals to avoid excessive signal noise.

 So although dynamic mics do not have inherent self-noise, we must be aware of general noise in their signals nonetheless.

-To read more about microphone self-noise and signal-to-noise ratio, check out my articles What Is Microphone Self-Noise?
-(Equivalent Noise Level) and What Is A Good Signal-To-Noise Ratio For A Microphone?
+To read more about microphone self-noise, check out my articles What Is Microphone Self-Noise?
+(Equivalent Noise Level).

 Maximum Sound Pressure Level